 Scope creep on connectors.
 A connector that was scoped in year one ends up reclassified as custom by year two if the vendor decides the integration grew.
 Document the connector list in the master agreement with version-pinned configuration.
 Pull the connector list at renewal and check it against what's actually deployed.

 Add-on stacking.
 Glean ships new SKUs faster than procurement reviews them.
+The published governance surface alone now splits into Glean Protect for Platform, for Data and for Agents, with regional deployment across AMER, EMEA and APAC and no pricing attached to any of it [10].
 By year two there will be a "Glean Agents Pro" or equivalent on the renewal quote that wasn't in the year-one contract.
 Treat each add-on as a fresh negotiation, not an automatic include.
 The discount you won on the base price does not transfer to a new SKU unless the contract says it does.

 Quiet renewal at the escalator cap.
 If you capped the escalator at 5% and the year-two quote arrives at exactly 5%, the rep will treat that as a non-negotiation.
 Push back anyway — competitive evaluations should run every renewal cycle, and 0% is achievable on flat seat counts with a credible alternative.
 The procurement checklist in the renewal checklist insight lists what to bring to that call.